-The program is a seamless 5 year BS-MS or BA-MS program with a major in Mathematics and an MS in Applied Mathematics-Data Analytics.
+The program is a seamless 5 year B.S.-M.S. or B.A.-M.S. program with a Bachelors in Mathematics and an M.S. in Applied Mathematics-Data Analytics.

-This program is designed for strong students of mathematics who wish to prepare for careers in business, industry, or government, or for further study at the doctoral level.
+This program is designed for students with a strong background in mathematics who wish to prepare for careers in business, industry, or government, or for further study at the doctoral level.
 In addition to the core undergraduate courses in the discipline, at the graduate level students will master probabilistic and statistical methods, machine learning, and optimization.
 Students also have the opportunity to complete minors in cognate disciplines.